minxinping0105/archipelago-hotstuff/README.md

 > :warning: Make sure to create the `log` and `data` directories for each experiment described below.

-### Validating claim1
+### Validate claim1

 > :warning: The cloud instance we used for our submission were deleted by Azure.
-We are using a similar instance for revision now and here are the numbers on this instance.
+We are using a similar instance for revision now and here are the numbers on this new cloud instance.
 They are similar but not completely the same as our Figure 4 in the submission.

 |                             | throughput | latency | validation |